Canon 1D Mark IV vs XC10

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XC10 has a lens built in, whereas the 1D Mark IV is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D Mark IV and their specifications in the Canon EF Lens Catalog.

+Concerning battery life, the 1D Mark IV gets 1500 shots out of its LP-E4 battery, while the XC10 can take 370 images on a single charge of its LP-E6N power pack.
 As can be seen in the images above, the 1D Mark IV has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
+The power pack in the XC10 can be charged via the USB port, which can be very convenient when travelling.

 The price is, of course, an important factor in any camera decision.
 The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The XC10 was launched at a lower price than the 1D Mark IV, despite having a lens built in.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.